luizcarlos1405/melzin/README.md

 This is the current `src/html/index.js` file which serves as an introduction too.
 Expect things to break for no reason.

-If you want to serve any new files you create you'll have to add it mannually to `src/index.ts` because I didn't setup any routing system or anything like that.
+If you want to serve any new files you create, you'll have to add the route mannually to `src/index.ts` because I didn't setup any routing system or anything like that.

-Play with changing the values indie `Alpine.app.state` and see things changing or breaking.
-Let me know if the second.
+Play with changing the values inside the `Alpine.app.state` object, and see things changing, or breaking.
+Let me know if it's the second.

 ```html
 <script>